 Online political science programs offer similar courses.
 The sample curriculum below will give you an idea of what subjects you can expect to encounter while pursuing this degree.

-- International Relations: Any student of political science will likely encounter at least one course in international relations.
-Courses in this area can cover a number of topics, such as how various foreign countries are governed, current U.S. policies regarding foreign relations, and various current issues and conflicts around the world.
+Any student of political science will likely encounter at least one course in international relations.
+Courses in this area can cover many topics, such as how various foreign countries are governed, current U.S. policies regarding foreign relations, and various current issues and conflicts around the world.

 Online Bachelor’s in Political Science Careers